Goegetter/e-com_cat_classifier/README.md

 - a simple NLP model with a custom vocabulary and a PyTorch neural network,
 - an embedding-based classifier using `intfloat/multilingual-e5-base` with additional meta-features.

-The project follows a typical data science project structure: raw and processed data, experimental notebooks, source code in `src/`, and trained model artifacts in `models/`.

 ---

 ## Project Structure